The coronavirus outbreak has decimated the sporting schedule and left major doubts over some of 2020’s biggest events.

 – All Scottish football was suspended with immediate effect and the Irish Football Association suspended the current season in Northern Ireland until at least April 4.
 The Football Association of Ireland announced all football activity under its jurisdiction was suspended until March 29.

-– England’s two friendlies later this month at Wembley, the Women’s Super League and FA Women’s Championship have also been postponed by the FA.
-Wales’ international matches with Austria and the United States at the end of March are also both called off.
+– England’s two friendlies later this month at Wembley, the Women’s Super League and FA Women’s Championship were also postponed by the FA.
+Wales’ international matches with Austria and the United States at the end of March were also called off.

 – FIFA relaxed rules on clubs having to release players for forthcoming international fixtures and also recommended that “all international matches previously scheduled to take place in March and April should now be postponed until such time that they can take place in a safe and secure environment”.

-– Bournemouth have announced five of their employees, including goalkeeper Artur Boruc, are self-isolating having displayed symptoms consistent with the virus.
+– Bournemouth announced five of their employees, including goalkeeper Artur Boruc, were self-isolating having displayed symptoms consistent with the virus.

-– Half of the Vanarama National League was postponed, despite the league insisting that it would be played as normal.
+– Half of the Vanarama National League was postponed on March 14, despite the league insisting that it would be played as normal.
 Games between Harrogate and Solihull Moors, Boreham Wood – who share facilities with Arsenal – and Torquay, Barrow and Wrexham, Woking and Dagenham, Bromley and Chorley and Yeovil and Barnet were postponed along with five games in the National League North, though the South division went ahead unaffected.
 The Vanarama National League suspended all fixtures until at least April 3 on March 16.

-– Real Madrid players have been told to go into quarantine after a member of the club’s basketball team tested positive for coronavirus.
+– Real Madrid players were told to go into quarantine after a member of the club’s basketball team tested positive.
 LaLiga suspended “at least the next two rounds of matches” as a result of the quarantine in place at Real.

-– Barcelona have suspended all first-team activity after taking advice from their medical staff.
+– Barcelona suspended all first-team activity after taking advice from their medical staff.

 ⚡️ CLUB UPDATE | The latest news surrounding FC Barcelona in relation to the #coronavirus outbreak